Frances Burney: Later life

-Plaques and memorials
+Plaques and other memorials

 In addition to the gravestone erected in the churchyard of St Swithin, Bath, other memorials and plaques record Burney's life.

 A plaque on the wall at 84 High Street, King's Lynn, shows where she and her father lived in the 1750s.

 In 1780, two years after the publication of Evelina, she stayed at 14 South Parade, Bath, with Mr and Mrs Thrale, who were great friends of Dr Johnson.
 A plaque on the wall of the house records her visit.

 At 78 West Street, Brighton, Sussex a blue plaque records her visits to the Thrales' home there.

 At Windsor Castle Wall, St Alban's Street, Windsor, a plaque records the residence of Mary Delaney between 1785 and 1788, where she was frequently visited by Burney.

 A blue plaque on a wall in Chapel Lane, Westhumble, Surrey records the d'Arblays' life there in their cottage, 'Camilla', which they built and in which they lived between 1797 and 1801.

-At St Margaret's Vicarage, St Margaret's Place, Kings Lynn a blue plaque records Burney's regular visits there, where she observed the social life of Lynn.
+At St Margaret's Vicarage, St Margaret's Place, King's Lynn a blue plaque records Burney's regular visits there, where she observed the social life of Lynn.

+Elizabeth Goudge's four-act play, "Fanny Burney" (in Three Plays: Suomi, The Brontës of Haworth, Fanny Burney: Gerald Duckworth, London, 1939) has scenes from the life of Frances Burney from 1768 to 1840.
+Under the title "Joy Will Come Back", the play was performed in London, in the Arts Theatre in 1937.
+Under the published title, "Fanny Burney", it was performed at Oldham, Lancashire, in 1949.

 A Royal Society of Arts brown plaque records her period of residence at 11 Bolton Street, Mayfair.

 On 13 June 2002 the Burney Society of North America and the Burney Society UK unveiled a memorial panel in the new Poets' Corner window in Westminster Abbey in memory of Frances Burney.

 In 2013, a marble plaque was unveiled in the gallery of St Swithin's Church, Bath, to record Burney's life.
-This replaces two original plaques – one to her and one to her half-sister Sarah Harriet – that were lost.
+This replaces two original plaques—one to her and one to her half-sister Sarah Harriet—that were lost.
 In 1958, the St Swithin's church authorities had sought to protect the plaques by removing them during renovations to the church organ, but they later disappeared.